 Thoracoscopic biopsy.
 Medicine is used to put you to sleep (general anesthesia).
 Or local anesthetic is used.
 A flexible, lighted tube (endoscope) is put into the pleural space.
-This is the space between the two layers of pleura.
-The endoscope lets the health care provider see the pleura and take a piece of tissue.
+This is the space between the 2 layers of pleura.
+The endoscope lets the healthcare provider see the pleura and take a piece of tissue.

 Open biopsy.
 This is done under general anesthesia.
 This method is used if the sample from the needle biopsy is too small to get a diagnosis.
 A cut (incision) in the skin is made to access the lung.
 A piece of the pleura is removed.

 Why might I need a pleural biopsy?